-The Department of Homeland Security established May 7, 2025 as the full enforcement date of the REAL ID Act.
-After that date, persons will not be able to board a domestic flight or enter a restricted federal facility1 without a REAL ID-compliant document.
+The Department of Homeland Security extended the full enforcement date of the REAL ID Act from May 3, 2023, to May 7, 2025.
+After that date, persons will not be able to board a domestic flight or enter a restricted federal facility without a REAL ID-compliant document.

 Washington's Enhanced Driver License and Enhanced Identicard (EDL/EID) are REAL IDcompliant.
-Currently, 1.57 million Washington residents hold EDLs/EIDs which represents 23% of all active Washington licensees and ID cards.
+Currently, 1.54 million Washington residents hold EDLs/EIDs which represents 23% of all active Washington licensees and ID cards.
 Demand for Washington EDLs/EIDs is forecasted to increase during fiscal years 2025 through 2027.